-The Emergency Economic Stabilization Act, or EESA, was adopted in the fourth quarter of 2008.
-The EESA provided the U.S. Secretary of the Treasury with the authority to establish the Troubled Asset Relief Program, or TARP, to purchase from financial institutions up to \$700 billion of, among other financial instruments, equity or preferred securities, residential or commercial mortgages and any securities, obligations, or other instruments that are based on or related to such mortgages, that in each case was originated or issued on or before March 14, 2008.
+The EESA was adopted in the fourth quarter of 2008.
+The EESA provided the U.S. Secretary of the Treasury with the authority to establish the TARP to purchase from financial institutions up to \$700 billion of, among other financial instruments, equity or preferred securities, residential or commercial mortgages and any securities, obligations, or other instruments that are based on or related to such mortgages, that in each case was originated or issued on or before March 14, 2008.
 The EESA also provides for a program that would allow companies to insure their troubled assets.

 The TALF was first announced by the Treasury on November 25, 2008, and has been expanded in size and scope since its initial announcement.
 Under the TALF, the Federal Reserve Bank of New York makes non-recourse loans to borrowers to fund their purchase of eligible assets, currently certain ABS but not RMBS.
-Currently, TALF loans have three-year or five-year terms, have interest due monthly, are exempt from mark-to-market accounting rules and margin calls related to a decrease in the underlying collateral value, are pre-payable in whole or in part, and prohibit the substitution of any underlying collateral.
-TALF loans require that any payments of principal made on the underlying collateral reduce the principal amount of the TALF loan pro rata based upon the original loan-to-value ratio.
+Currently, TALF loans have three-year terms, have interest due monthly, are exempt from mark-to-market accounting rules and margin calls related to a decrease in the underlying collateral value, are pre-payable in whole or in part, and prohibit the substitution of any underlying collateral.
+It is expected that the TALF loans will require that any payments of principal made on the underlying collateral will reduce the principal amount of the TALF loan pro rata based upon the original loan-to-value ratio.

-In May 2009, the Federal Reserve announced that certain types of CMBS would be eligible for TALF financing.
+In May 2009, the Federal Reserve announced that certain types of CMBS are now eligible for TALF financing.
 The TALF-eligibility requirements for CMBS include, but are not limited to, the following: (i) at closing, the CMBS must have been rated in the highest long-term investment-grade rating category of an eligible rating agency, (ii) the CMBS must not have been junior to other securities with claims on the same pool of loans, and (iii) payments on the CMBS must be applied to both principal and interest (no IOs or POs).